ZaPF/Satzung_der_ZaPF/index.md

 - Sommer-ZaPF 2019 in Bonn,
 - Winter-ZaPF 2019 in Freiburg,
 - Sommer-ZaPF 2023 in Berlin,
+- Winter-ZaPF 2023 in Düsseldorf,
-- und der Winter-ZaPF 2023 in Düsseldorf.
+- und der Winter-ZaPF 2024 in Mainz.